VNG-Realisatie/nlx/docs/docs/try-nlx/management/getting-up-and-running.md

 ## Set the organization inway

 In order to receive access requests you have to set a default inway for your organization.
-You can do that by going to the settings page, selecting the "Demo Inway" and clicking on "Save settings".
+You can do that by going to the settings page, selecting the "Inway-01" and clicking on "Save settings".

 ![Settings screen](/img/nlx-management-settings-screen.png "Settings screen")